hse-scila/Aphasia/README.md

 Wav2Vec was chosen for its accuracy, and MobileNet on MFCC due to its speed and good performance.
 <br/>
 Although the classifier itself is complete, there is still room for exploration.
 For example,
 severity prediction remains an open goal.
-If more datasets in other languages were publicly available,
-we could train on them and test on Russian speech to see whether the model focuses more on *what* is said or *how* it is said.

 ## References